williamdunstanmorris/williamdunstanmorris.github.io/_posts/2018-08-04-integration-continuous-integration.md

 published: true
 tags: continuous-integration ci/cd docker git
 ---

+Notes for Philip:
+- Sphinx - what is it?
+- Andreas has taken over some of the initial documentation of VISR with sphinx -

 When we were building VISR, we ended up with a pipeline that starts at linting written code, and